awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 > cd BUILD

 > ../configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl

+If running ../configure fails to find *libssl* (OpenSSL library) it may be necessary to tweak the PKG_CONFIG_PATH environment variable:
+> PKG_CONFIG_PATH=/path/to/ssl/lib/pkgconfig ../configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl

 Alternately, if you are not using TLS, you can disable it by running:
 > ../configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl --disable-memcached-tls